James Black Groome

-James Black Groome (April 4, 1838 – October 5, 1893), a member of the United States Democratic Party, was the 36th Governor of Maryland in the United States from 1874 to 1876.
-He was also a member of the United States Senate, representing Maryland, from 1879 to 1885.
+James Black Groome (April 4, 1838 – October 5, 1893) an American politician who served as the 36th governor of Maryland in the United States from 1874 to 1876.
+He was also a member of the United States Senate from 1879 to 1885.

+He was a member of the Democratic Party.

 Early life and career

 James Black Groome was born on April 4, 1838, in Elkton, Maryland, to Elizabeth Riddle (née Black) and John Charles Groome.
 His father was a Maryland gubernatorial candidate and Maryland secretary of state.
 His grandfather John Groome was a Maryland state delegate.
 His maternal grandfather James R. Black of New Castle, Delaware, was a Delaware Supreme Court judge.
 He attended Elkton Academy.
 He completed preparatory studies in the Tennent School of Hartsville, Pennsylvania, with hopes of attending Princeton University.
 However, an injury to his eye caused him to leave school.
 Groome instead studied law with his father and was admitted to the bar in Elkton in 1861.
 Due to his ill health, Groome did not serve during the American Civil War.

 In 1867, Groome was a strong voice in favor of a new constitution for the state of Maryland, and served as a representative from Cecil County, Maryland to the state constitutional convention that same year.
 He was elected to the Maryland House of Delegates from 1872 to 1876.
 At one point in 1872, Groome was considered as a candidate for the U.S. Senate by the House of Delegates.
 In 1874, Groome served as chairman of the judiciary committee in the House of Delegates.